Jafreen Shaik

-Jafreen Shaik Jafreen (born 7 September 1997) is a deaf Indian tennis player.
+Shaik Jafreen (born 7 September 1997) is a deaf Indian tennis player.
 She represented India at the Deaflympics in 2013 and 2017.
 She claimed a bronze medal in the mixed doubles at the 2017 Summer Deaflympics partnering with Prithvi Sekhar.

 Career

 Jafreen started playing tennis when she was just eight years old.
 She went on to become a formidable tennis player despite being deaf, after being noticed by India's best female tennis player, Sania Mirza, and gaining assistance from her, receiving training at the Sania Mirza Tennis Academy which is located in Hyderabad.